albingroen/notary/README.md

 - `Meta + Y`: Preview document
 - `Meta + P`: Search notes palette
 - `Meta + Shift + F`: Search content across files

+## Contributing

+Notary is open for contributors!
+Please submit a issue beforehand to not what you want to add or fix with Notary.
+Then, simply fork the repository and create a pull request.